-Florida Independent Voting.org was formed by a dozen activists throughout Florida in March 2012 and is coordinated by Duane Pike in Tampa and Choice Edwards in Clermont.
+Florida Fair and Open Elections was formed in March 2012 and is coordinated by Duane Pike in Tampa, Steve Hough in Panama City and Choice Edwards in Clermont.

 Says Pike, "We now have spokespeople in numerous cities throughout Florida and have developed materials to help in our efforts to contact representatives, write editorials and media requests and build independent organization in Florida.
 We urge you to be part of our exciting and important campaign for open primaries here in Florida."

 Florida Fair and Open Elections has been waging a battle to for a Top Two Open Primary Initiative Petition in Florida.
 For more info, go to Florida IndependentVoting.org's website.